antoine-g/web-cv-builder/README.md

   * Install the package with npm : `npm install`
   * Execute grunt "default" task to generate the static website : `grunt`
   * Copy the content of the `dist` output folder to your server root

+### Licence
+GPLv3 - See LICENCE file.

+Footer mention and link to this this repo is much appreciated.